GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/polylang/docs/modules/polylang/en.md

 Query the language for the entity, and the IDs for the translations for that entity.

-These types implement interface `PolylangTranslatable` (type `Media` does only when media support is enabled, via the Polylang settings).
+These types implement interface `PolylangTranslatable`.
+(Type `Media` does only when media support is enabled, via the Polylang settings.)

 | Field | Description |
 | --- | --- |